 Key questions to ask to track and measure activity and results to improve your marketing return on investment

-A number of recent surveys— including the recent Marketing Performance Measurements (MPM) study conducted by the CMO Council—all point toward the same conclusion: the majority of senior marketers believe that the primary objectives of marketing are to drive B2B sales leads, influence sales, increase customer retention and boost revenue.
+Several recent surveys point toward the same conclusion: most senior marketers believe that the primary objectives of marketing are to drive B2B sales leads, influence sales, increase customer retention and boost revenue.

 The key is tracking and measuring results

 Regardless of how these objectives are accomplished, one of the keys to improving marketing’s overall return on investment is the ability to track and measure activity and results.
-This view is supported by the MPM research, in which nearly 60 percent of CMOs surveyed reported that they plan to boost spending on ROI measurement over the next two years.
+This view is supported by research in which nearly 60 percent of CMOs surveyed reported that they plan to boost spending on ROI measurement over the next two years.

-Accurate tracking and measurement of marketing activity and results allows you to concentrate future marketing investments where they will have the best returns and to reduce or eliminate marginal and nonproductive activities.
+Accurate tracking and measurement of marketing activity and results allows you to concentrate your future marketing investments to have the best returns and reduce or eliminate marginal and nonproductive activities.
 It also helps justify investments in marketing to other C-level executives of your company.

 Marketing for leads often plays a major role

-Because B2B sales leads can significantly influence sales and therefore help boost revenue, increasing B2B sales leads is often one of the key objectives of marketing in the technology industry.
-This holds especially true for companies with big-ticket or complex products or services that are designed in by engineers, designers or architects, or have enterprise-wide applications affecting multiple stakeholders.
-These are “considered” rather than “impulse” purchases.
-And increasing B2B sales leads is even more critical for companies selling products or services through such indirect channels as manufacturers’ reps, distributors, resellers, and systems integrators.
+Because B2B sales leads can significantly influence sales and therefore help boost revenue, increasing B2B sales leads is often one of the key marketing objectives; especially true for companies with big-ticket or complex products or services that engineers, designers, or architects design in, or have enterprise-wide applications affecting multiple stakeholders.
+As a result, these are “considered” rather than “impulse” purchases.
+And increasing B2B sales leads is even more critical for companies selling products or services through indirect channels as manufacturers’ reps, distributors, resellers, and systems integrators.

 The questions to ask to get the answers you need